 2 - Full dentures

-Full dentures, otherwise known as complete dentures, are dentures that replace all of your natural teeth.
+A full denture, otherwise known as a complete denture, are dentures that replace all of your natural teeth.
 You can have them fitted for your top or bottom gum line, and are held in place by suction and/or the help of an oral adhesive.
 Just like partial dentures, they are easily removable.

 3 – Overdenture – Denture Implant

-Dentures can also be made to attach to implants to help provide dentures that are more stable in the mouth where there are not teeth left in the mouth to stabilise the dentures.
-Dentures can assist in ensuring better quality of life, can assist with better chewing and can improve aesthetics helping bring confidence to patients.
+A denture can also be made to attach to implants to help provide dentures that are more stable in the mouth where there are no teeth left in the mouth to stabilise the denture.
+A denture can assist in ensuring a better quality of life, can assist with better chewing, and can improve aesthetics helping bring confidence to patients.

 These are dentures which are anchored by dental implants.
 A dental implant is a permanent fixture that is anchored to the jawbone and can be used to replace any number of teeth.